 Kemijärvi features a wonderful collection of idyllic villages, rich with regional history and flavor, with breathtaking nature always a few steps away.
-Suomu fell is home to a ski and activity resort with some of the best slopes in Lapland.
+Suomu ski and activity resort has some of the best slopes in Lapland.
 Follow the fells of Lapland to the peaceful lakeland of Kemijärvi.

 Discover the villages of rural Lapland

 Surprisingly urban, wonderfully rural

-Kemijärvi combines the idyllic nature of smalltown Lapland with shops, services and accommodation.
+Kemijärvi combines the idyllic nature of smalltown Lapland with the convenience of shops, services and accommodation.
 The most iconic landmark in the town of Kemijärvi is the Church.
 In the town center you’ll find nice locally-owned shops like Paapero, for children’s clothing designed and made in Kemijärvi.
 At the Poukama Spa, let the professionals pamper you, Lapland-style.
-Stop by Art Studio PMH to pick up an original painting from Kemijärvi artist Pirkko Mäkelä-Haapalinna.
 When it comes time for dinner, try the pike, fresh from the lake.
 Many Finns consider Lake Kemijärvi pike the best in all of Finland!

 Travel to Kemijärvi & Suomu

 Flying to Kemijärvi and its surrounding areas is easy and convenient, it is only one hour by bus from Rovaniemi international airport.
-If you’re driving, just hop on Route 82, and you’re there in about an hour.
+If you’re driving from Rovaniemi, just hop on Route 82, and you’re there in about an hour.
 Coming from Helsinki or other southern cities?
 Take a sleeping car in the train and enjoy the overnight ride north.